EyadRealHim/result-ts/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug, have a feature request, or want to suggest improvements, please open an issue on the [GitHub repository](https://github.com/EyadRealHim/result-ts).
+If you find a bug, have a feature request, or want to suggest improvements, please open an issue on the [GitHub repository](https://github.com/EyadRealHim/tiny-result).

 If you want to contribute code, please fork the repository and submit a pull request with your changes.
 Make sure to follow the coding conventions and include tests for any new functionality.

 ## License

-ResultTS is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Tiny Result is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute it as per the terms of the license.